trimstray/nginx-admins-handbook/doc/RULES.md

   > To check ciphers supported by OpenSSL on your server: `openssl ciphers -s -v`, `openssl ciphers -s -v ECDHE` or `openssl ciphers -s -v DHE`.

+  > Without careful cipher suite selection (TLS 1.3 does it for you!), you risk negotiating to an insecure cipher suite that may be compromised.
+If another party doesn't support a cipher suite that's up to your standards, and you highly value security on that connection, you shouldn't allow your system to operate with lower-quality cipher suites.

   > For more security use only strong and not vulnerable cipher suites.
-Place `ECDHE` and `DHE` suites at the top of your list.
+Place `ECDHE` and `DHE` suites at the top of your list (also if you are concerned about performance, prioritize `ECDHE-ECDSA` over `DHE`; Chrome is going to prioritize `ECDHE`-based ciphers over `DHE`-based ciphers).
 The order is important because `ECDHE` suites are faster, you want to use them whenever clients supports them.
-Ephemeral `DHE/ECDHE` are recommended and support Perfect Forward Secrecy.
-If you are concerned about performance, prioritize `ECDHE-ECDSA` over `DHE`.
+Ephemeral `DHE/ECDHE` are recommended and support Perfect Forward Secrecy. `ECDHE-ECDSA` is about the same as `RSA` in performance, but much more secure. `ECDHE` with `RSA` is slower, but still much more secure than alone `RSA`.

-  > For backward compatibility software components you should use less restrictive ciphers.
+  > For backward compatibility software components think about less restrictive ciphers.
 Not only that you have to enable at least one special `AES128` cipher for HTTP/2 support regarding to [RFC7540: TLS 1.2 Cipher Suites](https://tools.ietf.org/html/rfc7540#section-9.2.2) <sup>[IETF]</sup>, you also have to allow `prime256` elliptic curves which reduces the score for key exchange by another 10% even if a secure server preferred order is set.

   > Servers either use the client's most preferable ciphersuite or their own.
 Most servers use their own preference.
 Disabling `DHE` removes forward security, but results in substantially faster handshake times.
+I think, so long as you only control one side of the conversation, it would be ridiculous to restrict your system to only supporting one cipher suite (it would cut off too many clients and too much traffic).
+On the other hand, look at what [David Benjamin](https://davidben.net/) (from Chrome networking) sad about it: _Servers should also disable `DHE` ciphers.
+Even if `ECDHE` is preferred, merely supporting a weak group leaves `DHE`-capable clients vulnerable._

   > Also modern cipher suites (e.g. from Mozilla recommendations) suffers from compatibility troubles mainly because drops `SHA-1` (see what Google said about it in 2014: [Gradually sunsetting SHA-1](https://security.googleblog.com/2014/09/gradually-sunsetting-sha-1.html)).
 But be careful if you want to use ciphers with `HMAC-SHA-1` - there's a perfectly good [explanation](https://crypto.stackexchange.com/a/26518) why.